alichtner/alichtner.github.io/_posts/2020-12-12-holiday-cookies.md

 ## Dear Friends and Family,

 2020 is coming to a close and I think we'd all agree that it's been a tough year.
 I normally don't really do gifts but this year I wanted to do something different.

-When I was young, one of our neighbors made us a cookie plate every year and I always really enjoyed it.
+If COVID has taught me anthing, it's to recognize the small joys.
+Well, I don't think there's anything more apt to represent small joys than cookies.
 I thought it'd be nice to do something special for the people that have helped make this year a little bit better.
-Like everyone, I've been doing a lot of baking so here's a bunch of the recipes I've really enjoyed.
-I look forward to spending more time, in-person with everyone in the future.
+I look forward to spending more time, in-person, with everyone in the future.

 Happy Hannukah
 and